krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Sorted arrays make it easier to detect duplicate groups.
 - A write pointer and a scan pointer are a common pattern for in-place array modification.
 - Additional state variables can be combined with two pointers to enforce custom rules.
+- Two pointers can be used for merging, not just for searching.
+- A sorted array may contain hidden sorted subarrays that can be exploited.
+- Transforming the problem can reveal a familiar pattern.
+- Sometimes avoiding a sort operation leads to a linear-time solution.